 Cornelis Kruseman, Italiaansche voorstelling: eene jonge vrouw met een kind, een herder en een bij hen zittende visscher, die zingt en op de mandoline speelt, 1840, collection Cornelis Kruseman-J.M.C.
 Isingstichting

-The RKD, in close collaboration with the Rijksmuseum Amsterdam and the Cornelis Kruseman-J.M.C.
-Ising foundation, has started research on the oeuvre of the Dutch painter Cornelis Kruseman (1797-1857).
-The publication of a digital catalogue raisonnée of his paintings, and the works connected with them, is expected to appear in 2013.
-At the same time the RKD intends to organize an exhibition and a publication, planned for 2016.
+The RKD, in close collaboration with the Cornelis Kruseman-J.M.C.
+Ising foundation and the Rijksmuseum Amsterdam, is researching the oeuvre of the Dutch painter Cornelis Kruseman (1797-1857).
+This project will be completed as a Phd with a publication, an exhibition and the presentation of a digital catalogue raisonnée of his paintings, and the works connected with them during the second half of 2017.

-Within that frame, the RKD is searching for works (paintings, works on paper, works after the artist, copies etc.) by and documentation (letters, photo’s, archives etc.) on Cornelis Kruseman.
+Within that frame, the RKD is looking for works (paintings, works on paper, reproductions, copies of Krusemans work by others etc.) by Kruseman and documentation (letters, photo’s, archives etc.) on the artist.